GayeGH/Social_Startup/README.md

 ## Usage

-In Social_Startup, users will be able to view different peopel and their thoughts on this back-end application.
-Users will be able to view all of the other people/user and read their thoughts with a get request.
+In Social_Startup, users will be able to view different people and their thoughts on this back-end application.
+Users will be able to view all of the other people/users and read their thoughts with a get request.
 They will also be able to create, update and delete users and thoughts with a post request, a put request and a delete request.
-One will also be able to add a friend to a user and delete a friend.
+One will also be able to add and delete friends and also have reactions to the thoughts.

 ## License